OrienteerBAP/Orienteer-Guidebook/faq.md

 ## Data model, configurations etc
 **Q: What do you call a document? **

-A: A document is an object of a class.
+A: A document is an object/an instance of a class.
+Sometimes it might lead to misunderstanding.

 **Q: Сan I attach an arbitrary file to a document?**